Skip to main content

 Kuumba Project logo

-Massey Centre logo
+Abiona Centre logo

 The Kuumba Project is delivered by Abiona Centre and is funded by the Ministry of Health through Lumenus.
 Since 2009, Massey Centre has provided infant and early mental health services to the community.
 Currently, the Centre leads the East York Infant Mental Health Community Table.